VibeCoderOSS/VibeCoder/README.md

 I am working on making the parser more robust, so that smaller models, which don't adhere to the system prompt in detail will still work.
 If you want to play with smaller models, set the temperature lower in the settings!

+The Qwen models generally seem to work nicely!
+So I'd advice to use Qwen 3 30b MoE (Coder/ VL/ Thinker/ Instruct).

 Before you use VibeCoder, you **must** have:

 1. **LM Studio installed**